Are you finding it difficult to switch off before bedtime?

 Exercising outdoors in another great way of boosting your mood and helping your sleep patterns!
 Spending time in the great outdoors can allow you to synthesise more vitamin D, a crucial nutrient for supporting your immunity that’s also thought to play a role in preventing Seasonal Affective Disorder (SAD).

-Exercising in itself is also associated with a variety of health benefits too, including boosting your mood and regulating your sleep patterns, spending time surrounded by nature is thought to lower your levels of cortisol, the stress hormone, making you more relaxed and at peace.
+Exercising in itself is also associated with a variety of health benefits too, including boosting your mood and regulating your sleep patterns.
+Finally, as I mention in my blog, ‘Forest Bathing: How nature makes us happier’, spending time surrounded by nature is thought to lower your levels of cortisol, the stress hormone, making you more relaxed and at peace.